php-fig/fig-standards/bylaws/008-psr-evolution.md

 ### Workflow

 Since releasing new versions of the interfaces MUST NOT alter the PSR in its behavior, those releases can be voted in with the same process as errata changes.
-The new releases MUST be declared and embedded in the PSR document, with eventual indications on the upgrade path in the meta document.
+The new releases MUST be declared and embedded with a brief explanation and a link in the PSR document, like in the following example:

+> \`\`\`php
+interface ContainerInterface
+{
+> // code snippet here
+}
+\`\`\`
+>
+> Since [psr/container version 1.1](#), the above interface has been updated to add argument type hints.

+The meta document MUST be amended with eventual indications on the upgrade path for the consumers.

 ### Practical example